Nith567/nillion-chrome-extension/README.md

 5. **Test Dashboard**
    - Click extension icon in toolbar
    - Click "Show My Passwords" button
-   - See list of all saved passwords
+   - See list of all saved passwords with labels
+   - Each password shows: Website + Label (e.g., "github.com 🏷️ Work")
    - Current site (github.com) should be highlighted at top

 6. **Test Copy Functionality**